ElevateConsultingDev/hosts_blocker/README.md

 ## Uninstalling

+### Quick Uninstall
-To completely remove the hosts blocker:
+To remove the hosts blocker but keep script files:

 ```bash
 ./uninstall-hosts-blocker.sh